MaddyGuthridge/FL-Studio-API-Stubs/README.md

 Currently, these stubs are incomplete.
 Contributions are encouraged, although I'd prefer for people to stick to the style of the existing documentation.

+# Differences to Official Implementation

+A small number of tweaks have been made to these stubs in order to ease code writing.
+These shouldn't have any functional impact on the behaviour of the API compared to the implied behaviour from the stubs, but should help clarify some properties of certain functions.

+ * Functions whose returns are boolean by nature are listed as returning a `bool` type, even though the implementation returns the integers `0` and `1`.
+ This change should help to describe the context in which the functions should be called when writing scripts, which in a language like Python is far more important than the actual implementation of the functions.

 # Installation

 To avoid module conflicts with other Python projects, it is recommended that you install this script in a virtual environment by following [these instructions](https://docs.python.org/3/library/venv.html) in the official Python documentation.